-Any food item cooked in this Transformed fat, is called Trans-fat food.
-Unregulated consumption of trans fat-increases blood cholesterol levels and the risk of heart diseases.
+Unregulated consumption of trans fat increases blood cholesterol levels and the risk of heart disease.
 It slows down the ability of muscle cells to use glucose as an energy source.
-When these muscle cells cannot use glucose, it stays in the bloodstream and making its levels rise dramatically, resulting in surges of insulin and increased fat storage, centred around the belly.
+When these muscle cells cannot use glucose, it stays in the bloodstream and makes its levels rise dramatically, resulting in surges of insulin and increased fat storage, centred around the belly.

 Soluble fibre forms a gel with water that slows down food as it passes through your digestive system.
 This type of fibre promotes weight loss as it helps you feel fuller for longer thereby preventing unnecessary food intake.

 If you’re planning to switch to a high fiber diet, remember to do it gradually to give your body time to adjust.
 Abdominal discomfort, cramps, and even diarrhoea are common side effects if you ramp up your fibre intake too quickly.

 The fallouts of alcohol consumption are exponentially high.
 One way alcohol negatively impacts your body is by increasing the risk of abdominal obesity.
 1 g of alcohol provides 7 kcal and can quickly add up to one’s daily calorie intake.Alcohol consumption causes greater hunger and less satiety further pushing one to make poor food choices.

 It further causes stress on the stomach and the intestines.
 This leads to a decrease in digestive secretions through the tract which is essential for healthy digestion.
 Alcohol intake of all levels can lead to impaired digestion and absorption of these nutrients.
 This can greatly affect the metabolism of organs that play a role in weight management.